 Parameter Description Option.Datum Determines the North American Datum to use when geocoding datum on the input value.
 Datum is the mathematical model of the Earth used to calculate the coordinates on any map, chart, or survey system.
 NAD27 Latitudes m does not include the Alaskan Islands or Hawaii. and longitudes that are surveyed in the NAD27 system only in reference to NAD27 and are not valid for maps e U.S. NAD83 terrestrial System 19 associate m is earth-centered and defined with satellite and data.
 NAD83 is compatible with the World Geodetic 984 (WGS84), which is the terrestrial reference frame d with the NAVSTAR Global Positioning System (GPS) nsively for navigation and surveying.
 Default.
-Option.CentroidPreference Do not return centroids.
-If an address-level geocode cannot be determined, do not attempt to determine a centroid. - AllCentro ids Return ZIP Code centroids only.
+Option.CentroidPreference Determines the type of centroids returned by the geocoder.
+A centroid is the center of an area.
+The centroid coordinates are the average of the sets of coordinates that describe the area.
+NoCentroids Do not return centroids.
+If an address-level geocode cannot be determined, do not attempt to determine a centroid.
+AddressUnavailable Return a ZIP Code centroid if an address-level geocode cannot be determined (default). cannot be determined, do not attempt to determine a AllCentro oids Return ZIP Code centroids only.
 If you select this option, address-level geocodes will not be returned.